-At Dun & Bradstreet, we strive to protect the data and privacy of our clients, employees, subject companies and individuals, and to maintain the highest standards in the ethical acquisition, aggregation, analysis, curation, delivery, handling, storage, and distribution of data.
-That means safeguarding the Dun & Bradstreet Data Cloud, technology platforms, and solutions to mitigate ethical, legal, operational, regulatory and reputational risks.
+At Dun & Bradstreet, we strive to protect the data and privacy of clients and employees and to maintain the highest standards in the ethical acquisition, aggregation, curation, delivery and storage of data.
+That means safeguarding the Dun & Bradstreet Data Cloud and technology platforms to mitigate legal, operational, regulatory and reputational risks.

-Upholding business principles that honor and protect our colleagues, clients, investors, business partners, subject companies and individuals, and the communities we serve is something we take seriously, and we trust that you will do your part to uphold these high standards for conducting business ethically, respectfully and with integrity.
+Upholding business principles that honor and protect our colleagues, clients, investors, and business partners is something we take seriously, and we trust that you will do your part to uphold these high standards for conducting business ethically, respectfully and with integrity.
 Read the Code of Conduct and Ethics thoughtfully and reflect on its meaning.
 When you certify to the Code, renew your personal commitment to practice and promote it every day.
 No excuses.